I turned thirty. Ahhhhhh, I’m thirty. And thriving.

 #1: Check the bank.

 Workshops and classes can cost a lot of money.
 Before you start looking for them, it’s a good idea to know what your financial situation is and what you’re able to spend on classes.
 But the good news?
 If your budget, like mine, is $0, there are still so many options for you!
-Thanks to Covid, many artists and organizations are offering workshops for free.
+Thanks to Covid, many artists and organizations are getting grants to cover their expenses in order to offer their services for free.
 There is SO MUCH being offered that is accessible, not only in your area but also all over the world.
 Right now, I’m working with colleagues from all over Canada.
 Which leads me to…

 #2: Follow everything.

 How do I find all of these workshops, classes and opportunities?
 Follow.
 Everything.
+What does this mean?
 I’m subscribed to every possible newsletter I can find.
 Creative Manitoba.
-Theatre Projects Manitoba.
+Theatre Projects.
 Prairie Theatre Exchange.
 Cercle Molière.
 Sick and Twisted.
 Manitoba Arts Council.
 Winnipeg Arts Council.
 Canada Council.
 CARFAC.
+But your resources don’t have to stop via email.
 I’m really active on Instagram, and I follow hundreds of theatre companies, film companies, and educational institutions.
 I’m going to be looking on Instagram anyway, so while I scroll through my feed I might as well make it productive as well as entertaining.
 Not into Instagram?
 Are you a Facebook person?
 That’s a great resource as well!
 There are many groups popping up specifically to share opportunities.
-For example, I’m part of a few IBPOC groups for film and theatre (such as BIPOC Theatre & Stage and Asian Arts Collective) and there are posts from people all over the world sharing workshops, grants, casting calls and more.
+For example, I’m part of a few IBPOC groups for film and theatre and there are posts from people all over the world sharing workshops, grants, casting calls and more.
+All forms of social media are a resource.
 Everyone is sharing resources these days, so connecting with these pages (and relevant artists) is a great way to stay in the know so you’re aware of all the opportunities being offered to you.

 #3: Fear Is Your Friend